R$^2$-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction

 In this paper, we reveal an inherent \textbf{integration bias} in 3DGS.
 This bias, despite having a negligible impact on image rendering, critically hampers volumetric reconstruction.
 To be more specific, we will show in~\cref{sec: x-ray rasterization} that the standard 3DGS overlooks a covariance-related scaling factor when splatting a 3D Gaussian kernel onto the 2D image plane.
 This formulation leads to inconsistent volumetric properties queried from different views.
 Besides the integration bias, there are other challenges in applying 3DGS to tomography, such as the difference between natural light and X-ray imaging and the lack of an effective technique to query volumes from kernels.

 We propose R$^2$-Gaussian (Rectified Radiative Gaussians) to extend 3DGS to sparse-view tomographic reconstruction.
 R$^2$-Gaussian achieves a bias-free training pipeline with three significant improvements. \textbf{Firstly}, we introduce a novel radiative Gaussian kernel, which acts as a local density field parameterized by central density, position, and covariance.
 We initialize Gaussian parameters using the analytical method FDK~\cite{feldkamp1984practical} and optimize them with photometric losses. \textbf{Secondly}, we rectify the 3DGS rasterizer to support X-ray imaging.
 This is achieved by deriving new X-ray rendering functions and correcting the integration bias for accurate density retrieval. \textbf{Thirdly}, we develop a CUDA-based differentiable voxelizer, which not only extracts 3D volumes from Gaussians but also enables voxel-based regularization during training.
-We evaluate R$^2$-Gaussian across various modalities, including human organs, animals and plants, and artificial objects.
-Extensive experiments demonstrate that our method surpasses state-of-the-art (SOTA) methods within 3 minutes, which is $ 12\times$ faster than NeRF-based solutions and comparable to traditional algorithms.
-It converges to optimal results in 10 minutes, improving PSNR by 0.93 dB and SSIM by 0.014 compared to SOTA methods.
+We evaluate R$^2$-Gaussian on both synthetic and real-world datasets.
+Extensive experiments demonstrate that our method surpasses state-of-the-art (SOTA) methods within 4 minutes, which is $ 12\times$ faster than the most efficient NeRF-based solution, NAF~\cite{zha2022naf} and comparable to traditional algorithms.
+It converges to optimal results in 15 minutes, improving PSNR by 0.6 dB compared to SOTA methods.
 A visual comparison is shown in~\cref{fig: cover image}.

 Our contributions can be summarized as follows: (1) We discover a previously unknown integration bias in 3DGS that impedes volumetric reconstruction.
 (2) We propose the first 3DGS-based tomography framework by introducing new kernels, extending rasterization to X-ray imaging, and developing a differentiable voxelizer.
 (3) Our method significantly outperforms state-of-the-art methods in both reconstruction quality and training speed, highlighting its practical value.